lucasvtiradentes/tscanner/README.md

 tscanner init
 ```

-or go the `VSCode Extension` `status bar` and click on the `Manage Rules` button, select the rules you want to enable and click on the `Save` button.
+or go the `Status Bar` and click on `Manage Rules`, select the rules you want to enable and click on the `Save` button.

 The default configuration is: